Nick Antosca

 Nicholas J. Antosca (born January 23, 1983) is an American film and television writer, producer, and novelist.
-He is the creator and showrunner of the horror anthology television series Channel Zero (2016–2018).
-He also co-created and showran the Hulu true crime limited series The Act (2019) and the Netflix horror drama limited series Brand New Cherry Flavor (2021).
+He is the creator and showrunner of Channel Zero (2016–18) and A Friend of the Family.
+He also co-created and showran Hulu's The Act (2019) and Netflix's Brand New Cherry Flavor (2021).

 Career

 As a television writer, he created the Syfy horror anthology series Channel Zero and the Hulu crime anthology The Act.
 He also co-produced 13 episodes of the horror series Hannibal.
+His short story "The Quiet Boy", published in the January 2019 issue of Guernica magazine, was the basis for the 2021 film Antlers.

 Antosca was in a screenwriting partnership for several years with novelist Ned Vizzini, who died in 2013.

 In January 2020, Syfy greenlit Chucky, a TV series continuation of the Child's Play franchise from creator Don Mancini, with Antosca set to executive produce.

-In November 2019, it was announced that Antosca would be credited as a co-creator, writer, executive producer alongside Lenore Zion in the Netflix horror drama limited series, Brand New Cherry Flavor.
+In November 2019, it was announced that Antosca would be credited as a co-creator, writer, executive producer alongside Lenore Zion in the Netflix horror drama miniseries, Brand New Cherry Flavor.
 The series premiered on Friday August 13, 2021.

-Antosca will serve as showrunner, writer, and executive producer on A Friend of the Family for Peacock.
+Antosca served as showrunner, writer, and executive producer on A Friend of the Family for Peacock.